 - 1 cup reserved shortbread batter

-- 2 tbsp Sukrin brown sugar substitute or use Swerve
+- 2 tablespoon Sukrin brown sugar substitute or use Swerve

-Optional Icing Drizzle: 1/4 cup Swerve confectioners sweetener with 1 tbsp milk
+Optional Icing Drizzle: ¼ cup Swerve confectioners sweetener with 1 tablespoon milk

 Disclaimer: This post has been sponsored by Driscoll's Raspberries.
 All opinions are 100% my own and always will be!
 Thank you for supporting the brands that keep this website running!